-What is a Partnership Voluntary Arrangement and how
+What is a Partnership Voluntary Arrangement?

 A PVA is a procedure whereby a partnership can continue to trade even though it is insolvent – in other words, the partnership cannot meet its ongoing liabilities from the cashflow that is being generated from the business.